Homepage / Excursion Guides / Free Guide: Choosing Tours In Jackson Hole

 Summer

 There is so much to do during the summer months in Yellowstone and Jackson Hole.
 Join a photography safari and learn to take sensational wildlife photos.
-You will hike into the backcountry away from more crowded areas of the park, and come away with framable mementos.
-There are also plenty of rafting opportunities all through these areas, and for every level of experience, comfort, and group size.
+You will hike into the backcountry, away from more crowded areas of the park, and come away with framable mementos.
+There are also plenty of rafting opportunities all through these areas and for every level of experience, comfort, and group size.
 You can choose from different excursion lengths as well, which means whitewater rafting can essentially be a customized adventure for you and your fellow travelers.
 Another way to check out geysers and mountain views is via ATV.
-For a half day or a full day, you’ll be guided through the backcountry, along rivers, and through mountainous terrain.
-Along that same vein, if you’d prefer to get out into the wild without a guide you can rent a street-legal UTV for two, four, or eight hours with a couple of friends or family members.
+For a half-day or a full day, you’ll be guided through the backcountry, along rivers, and through mountainous terrain.
+Along that same vein, if you’d prefer to get out into the wild without a guide, you can rent a street-legal UTV for two, four, or eight hours with a couple of friends or family members.
 On any of these tours, make sure to pack sunscreen, bug spray, and bottled water!
 On more active excursions, wear breathable clothing and sunglasses or a hat.
 Check with the longer tours if they will provide snacks and/or bottled water.

 Kid-Friendly

 Yellowstone and Jackson Hole are family-friendly vacation destinations, make no doubt about it!
-From educational and fun nature hikes where kiddos can learn about the animals of the area, to gentler scenic floats down the Snake or Yellowstone Rivers, there are plenty of options for children of all ages.
+From educational and fun nature hikes where kiddos can learn about the animals of the area to gentler scenic floats down the Snake or Yellowstone Rivers, there are plenty of options for children of all ages.
 Kid-friendly tours will explain the Parks' history (in a fun way!), point out interesting flora and fauna, and include exciting points of interest.
 Your naturalist guides are great with children and will help to answer their curiosities in an exciting way that kids will connect with.
-Kids will really love the Junior Ranger Program, where they participate in age-appropriate park activities.
+Kids will love the Junior Ranger Program, where they participate in age-appropriate park activities.
 After they have completed all the challenges, they will be sworn in as an official Junior Ranger and sent home with their own Junior Park Ranger badge.
-Older kids may enjoy whitewater rafting on Class I or II rapids followed by horseback riding through Yellowstone.
+Older kids may enjoy whitewater rafting on Class I or II rapids, followed by horseback riding through Yellowstone.
 For the little ones, consider an air-conditioned bus tour through Grand Teton, usually about four hours in length.

 avatar